Jimmy John's: Founding

+Late 20th century

-In 1988, Liautaud met Jamie Coulter, who at that time was a Pizza Hut Franchisee and would later become the CEO of Lone Star Steakhouse & Saloon.
+In 1988, Liautaud met Jamie Coulter, who at that time was a Pizza Hut franchisee and would later become the CEO of Lone Star Steakhouse & Saloon.
 Coulter mentored Liautaud and "taught [him] how to effectively run multiple units."
 Liautaud continued opening more stores and developed a prototype before beginning franchising in 1994.
 In 1994, he sold his first Jimmy John's franchise, in addition to the 10 stores owned by Liautaud himself.

 The first franchise store opened in Eau Claire, Wisconsin.
 In 2001, the hundredth Jimmy John's store opened in Mt.
 Pleasant, Michigan.
 By 2002, the company had about 200 stores, 10% of which were corporate stores that Liautaud oversaw himself.
 However, Liautaud noticed that sales at the stores he owned were outpacing the franchised stores by a wide margin.

 Liautaud stopped selling franchises for one year to give support to stores that were struggling.
 Together with his partner, and now president & CEO, James North, he visited 70 of the poorest-performing stores.
-After 18 months of getting the stores “back to basics” and instilling in them “some of that initial spark”, he was able to help the stores become more profitable.
+After 18 months of getting the stores "back to basics" and instilling in them "some of that initial spark", he was able to help the stores become more profitable.

+21st century

 In 2007, the 500th store opened in Seattle, Washington, and in 2010, the 1,000th opened in Beaverton, Oregon.
-As of March 2017, Jimmy John's had almost 3,000 stores with plans for expansion up to 5,000 more.
+As of March 2017, Jimmy John's had almost 3,000 stores with plans for expansion up to 5,000 and beyond.
 Liautaud realized that, in order to grow, he would need help acquiring better locations for his stores.
 Since he had little expertise in real estate, he decided to take on a partner who did.
 In January 2007, Liautaud sold a 33% stake to Weston Presidio, a San Francisco–based private-equity firm.
 In the first year after partnering with Weston Presidio, 100 real estate deals were closed.
 The company has completed two recapitalizations since Weston Presidio's investment.

 In the summer of 2015, pictures of Liautaud posing with big game circulated on social media, leading to increased calls to boycott his restaurants.
 In a 2015 interview with the Chicago Tribune, Liautaud said, "I don't hunt big African game anymore."

 In September 2016, Jimmy John's announced that Roark Capital Group had agreed to acquire a majority stake in the company.
 Terms of the transaction were not immediately disclosed, though it was later clarified that Liautaud retained 35% ownership of the company as part of the deal.
 As part of the agreement, Liautaud would continue as chairman of the board.

 On September 25, 2019, Inspire Brands (affiliated with Roark Capital Group) announced that it was buying Jimmy John's for an unspecified amount in a deal unanimously approved by Liautaud and the rest of the Jimmy John's board of directors.
 At the close of the deal, Liautaud would step down as chairman of the company and transition to become an adviser to the brand.
 The acquisition was completed on October 18.